 National History Day (NHD) is an exciting academic enrichment program that helps students learn about historical issues, ideas, people, and events.
+In 2001, Wisconsin became an official participant in National History Day.
 The Library supports the program by annually hosting over 500 middle school students for tours and research visits.
-In addition to organizing and hosting the research tours, staff members from Archives, Youth Services, and Reference also act as judges at local and regional competitions and give one-on-one coaching to any student interested in improving their project for higher level competition.
-In May of each year, the library hosts its own contest, offering cash prizes for projects that demonstrate exceptional primary source research.
+In addition to organizing and hosting the research tours, staff members from Archives, Youth Services, and Reference also act as judges at local, regional, state, and national competitions and give one-on-one coaching to any student interested in improving their project for higher level competition.
+In May of each year, the library hosts its own contest, called the Washburn Awards, offering cash prizes for projects that demonstrate exceptional primary source research.

-The 2014 NHD theme is Rights and Responsibility in History.
+The 2018 NHD theme is Conflict and Compromise in History.

-If you would like to bring a class for a research visit, email Teen Librarian Linda Jerome.
+Teachers, if you would like to bring a class for a research visit, email Teen Librarian Linda Jerome at firstname.lastname@example.org.
 We'd appreciate at least a week's notice.

 Research and Primary Sources

 Primary sources are the foundation of an outstanding NHD project.
 Try this website if you need help understanding primary sources.
 You can find print primary sources by searching our catalog with the words [primary source] + letters, diaries, journals, speeches, correspondence, and interviews.
 Books with primary source material are clearly marked with yellow tape that says "Primary Source."